magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.md

 </tr>
 </table>

 For more information about each type, refer to the annotations in the corresponding XSD file.
-For example, here is XSD for boolean: `urn:magento:setup:Model/Declaration/Schema/etc/types/boolean.xsd` Each column can have different attributes.
-For instance, integer column can be auto incremented and text column - not All attributes are declared in particular XSDs.
-Also all allowed attributes can be observed, if you will generate urns, by running this command: [How to generate urns?]

-If urns are already generated, you can exploit PHPStorm autocomplete after choosing column `xsi:type`.
-That is true for other subnodes too.

-![Db Schema Autocomplete]
+The XSD files are located in the `<Magento_root_directory/setup/src/Magento/Setup/Model/Declaration/Schema/etc` directory.

 Example: